DRVR1/Random-Navigator/readme.md

 navigator is a bot, that uses your browser to search all those sites one by one, before visiting another site.

 ## Why would you need this?
--Beacuse its cool to watch how your computer search random sites like there was a ghost
+Beacuse its cool to watch how your computer search random sites like there was a ghost

 ## what config is avaliable?